vitran96/evershop-docs/docs/development/knowledge-base/pages.md

 productEdit
 ├── route.json #This is route definition for the page ├── index.js #This is a middleware function
-├── General.js #This is a React component
+├── General.jsx #This is a React component
-├── Images.js #This is a React component
+├── Images.jsx #This is a React component
-└── Price.js #This is a React component
+└── Price.jsx #This is a React component
 ```

 ### The page route